bashbaugh/old-personal-site/README.md

 Welcome to the open-source code for [my website/blog](https://benjaminashbaugh.me/).
 Let me know if you have any questions about it.

+It uses Jekyll to generate a static site from my HTML/CSS/JS/templates/etc. and is hosted by netlify.
+I also use Netlify CMS for editing content such as blog posts.

 If you like my website/code, please star it.
 Feel free to use any of my code in _your_ website, just please give me credit for it :smile:.
 Thank you.